lorencerri/advent-of-code-2018/README.md

 *These are my personal solutions.*

-*I'm putting these here so I can <br>
-look back at my code in the <br>
-future and see how I've changed.*
+*I'm putting these here so I can look back at my code in the future and see how I've changed & could've done better.*

 | Day | Title |  |  | Solutions | | |
 | :---: | :---: | :---: | :---: | :---: | :---: | :---: |